RedisJSON/RedisJSON/docs/docs/indexing_JSON.md

 ---
-title: Index and search JSON documents
+title: Index/Search JSON documents
-linkTitle: Search/Indexing
+linkTitle: Index/Search
 weight: 2
-description: Index and search JSON documents
+description: Combine RedisJSON and RediSearch to index and search JSON documents
 ---

-In addition to storing JSON documents, you can also index them using the RediSearch module.
+In addition to storing JSON documents, you can also index them using the [RediSearch](/docs/stack/search) module.
 This enables full-text search capabilities and document retrieval based on their content.

-To use this feature, you must install two modules: RedisJSON and RediSearch.
+To use these features, you must install two modules: RedisJSON and RediSearch.
+[Redis Stack](/docs/stack) automatically includes both modules.

-See [Indexing JSON](/docs/stack/search/indexing_json) to learn how to use RediSearch with RedisJSON.
+See the [tutorial](/docs/stack/search/indexing_json) to learn how to use RediSearch with RedisJSON.